rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 And there you have it, yet another way to hide child widgets inside a parent widget, this one seemingly with one foot in the `ComboBox` camp and the other in the `TreeView`/`TreeStore` camp and yet, easier to use than either.

-Hope you found this as revealing as I did (no pun intended… honest).
+Hope you found this as revealing as I did (no pun intended... honest).
 Until next time.

 <div class="blog-nav">
 	<div style="float: left;">